ibizaman/skarabox/README.md

     Target host will reboot and ask the passphrase to decrypt the root partition.
 See next section for how to give it.

+I used this successfully on my own on-premise x86 server and on Hetzner dedicated ARM and x86 hosts.

 ## Provided operations:

 ```